Radio spectra and sizes of ALMA-identified submillimetre galaxies: evidence of age-related spectral curvature and cosmic ray diffusion?: Results Analysis

 In addition to creating median stacks, we also create error images for each of the stacks by computing in each pixel the standard deviation of the bootstrap-resampled thumbnails used in the stacking procedure.
 We measure uncertainties in our stacked flux densities from these maps by measuring the peak pixel value within $1''$ of the centroid of the error image.

-At 6\,GHz, our sources are not cropped from a single mosaic image with a stable point spread function (PSF) but were observed in multiple pointings, over a range of elevations and with different beam shapes.
-As a result, simple image-plane stacking of the kind performed in the 610\,MHz and 1.4\,GHz maps would be inappropriate, as the flux density units of our maps are Jy\,beam$^{-1}$.
-We therefore employ the {\sc stacker} library developed for use in {\sc casa} \citep{lindroos15} to generate median 6\,GHz stacks in the $uv$ plane, from which we then create stacked images using {\sc casa} {\sc tclean}; by stacking the data in the $uv$ plane and then performing a single imaging run (with a single, well-defined PSF) on the gridded, stacked $uv$ data we are able to circumvent issues which would otherwise arise from the inhomogeneous PSFs of our individual 6\,GHz maps.
-To compare the radio and far-infrared properties of our stacked subsamples, we also generate $uv$ stacks of the ALMA $870\,\mu$m data and produce stacked thumbnail images via the same method.
+At 6\,GHz and 870\,$\mu$m, our sources are not cropped from a single wide-field image with a stable point spread function (PSF) but were observed in multiple pointings, over a range of elevations and with different beam shapes.
+As a result, simple image-plane stacking of the kind performed in the 610\,MHz and 1.4\,GHz maps would be inappropriate, as the flux density units of our maps are Jy\,beam$^{-1}$, and the beam varies from pointing-to-pointing.
+We therefore employ the {\sc stacker} library developed for use in {\sc casa} \citep{lindroos15} to generate median 6\,GHz and 870\,$\mu$m stacks in the $uv$ plane, from which we then create stacked images using {\sc casa} {\sc tclean}; by stacking the data in the $uv$ plane and then performing a single imaging run (with a single, well-defined PSF) on the gridded, stacked $uv$ data we are able to circumvent issues which would otherwise arise from the inhomogeneous PSFs of our individual 6\,GHz and 870\,$\mu$m maps.

 In order to search for evolution in the spectral properties of our SMGs as a function of radio flux density, we generate stacks for the entire sample of 41 6\,GHz-detected SMGs, as well as for samples comprised of SMGs above and below the median 1.4\,GHz flux density, which we label the ``all'', ``bright'' and ``faint'' stacks, respectively.
-In addition, to further investigate the unexpected spectral index curvature seen in the 10/13 SMGs with detections in three radio bands, we create an additional stack comprised of those SMGs with $\alpha^{\rm 1.4\,GHz}_{\rm 610\,MHz}>\alpha^{\rm 6\,GHz}_{\rm 1.4\,GHz}$.
+In addition, to further investigate the unexpected spectral index curvature seen in the 10/12 SMGs with detections in three radio bands, we create an additional stack comprised of those SMGs with $\alpha^{\rm 1.4\,GHz}_{\rm 610\,MHz}>\alpha^{\rm 6\,GHz}_{\rm 1.4\,GHz}$.
 We label this the ``convex'' subsample.
-We show individual SEDs for the 13 SMGs detected in all three radio bands in Figure\,\ref{fig:bright13}, along with the convex stacked SED, and show stacked thumbnail images from the convex sample in Figure\,\ref{fig:stack_stamps}.
+We show individual SEDs for the 12 SMGs detected in all three radio bands in Fig.\,\ref{fig:bright13}, along with the convex stacked SED, and show stacked thumbnail images from the convex sample in Fig.\,\ref{fig:stack_stamps}.